Corruptions of Supervised Learning Problems: Typology and Mitigations: Conclusions

-\paragraph{Limitations and future work} We considered data as probability distributions, implicitly assuming that each dataset has an associated probabilistic generative process.
-We treated corruption as Markov kernels, under the strong assumption of having full access to their actions.
-We note that in some cases Markov kernels can be estimated from corrupted data \citep{liu2015classification,scott2015rate}, but this question in general is still open and needs further investigation.
-We analyzed the consequences of corruption through Bayes risks without accounting for sampling or optimization.
+We considered data as probability distributions, implicitly assuming that each dataset has an associated probabilistic generative process.
+For many applications of machine learning, such an assumption is not warranted.
+Corruption is being induced by a Markov kernel, under the strong assumption of having full access to their actions.
+We note that in some cases Markov kernels can be estimated from corrupted data \citep{liu2015classification,scott2015rate}, but this question is in general still open and needs further investigation.
+The consequences of corruption are analyzed through Bayes risk without accounting for sampling or imperfect optimization.
 Bridging the gap between the distributional-level and the sample-level results would be the next step for this study, which requires tailored ad-hoc analyses.
 Other directions for making this framework more practically usable include developing quantitative methods to compare corruption severity and investigating the effects of optimization algorithms on the analysis.

-From a more theoretical point of view, future work includes investigating the non-Markovian corruption classes and non-pairwise corruptions.
-As we pointed out in \cref{sec:taxonomy}, model misspecification lies within the general corruption class, and might be studied alone as well as an additional corruption ``chained'' to a Markovian one.
+From a more theoretical point of view, future work includes investigating the non-Markovian and multi-step classes of corruptions.
+As we pointed out in \cref{sec:taxonomy}, model misspecification lies within the general corruption class, and might be studied alone or as an additional corruption ``chained'' to a Markovian one.
 Similarly, changes in loss function can be analyzed further.
-Such developments would effectively generalize beyond the limitations imposed by Assumptions \cref{a:minimizer,a:loss}.
-Additionally, the topic of non-probabilistic corruption \citep{meng2022comments,boyd2023we}, only superficially touched in the present work, needs a deeper analysis.
+Additionally, the topic of non-probabilistic corruption \citep{meng2022comments,boyd2023we}, only superficially touched in the present work, needs deeper analysis.
 It is unclear whether the current theoretical tools, deployed when dealing with distributional changes, are enough for characterizing and potentially mitigating their consequences on learning problems.